CariblaGIT/EmpanadasGragas/README.md

 ```

-Here, firstly is created the list of halfs and then all lists are concatenated to get the one shown on the diagram, and if is not the n-n-n scenario, loops through the list and gets the 0, 3, 6... positions to sum them
+Here, firstly is created the list of halfs and then all lists are concatenated to get the one shown on the diagram, and if is not the n-n-n scenario, loops through the list and gets the 0, 3, 6... positions to sum them.

+After some testing with large numbers inputs, I detected some cases in which this approach is not accurate enough to get the result (some small differences like 1 or 2).

+## Final decision and conclusion 🎯

+After comparing all the three ways to solve the problem, I decided to stay with the original approach, because the Math.Ceil() function has some resolution problems in different cases (not the ones that appears on the main.test.js); and the halfs approach with larger amounts of dumplings (like 13,10,13) cannot reach the exact amount expected.
+By that reasons, I stay with the original approach, with the only problem that is a lot of code in front of the other options.

 ## Use instructions - Tests :computer: